ooni/ooni.org/content/about/_index.md

     name: "Team"
   - url: "/about/supporters/"
     name: "Supporters & Funders"
+  - url: "/about/citations/"
+    name: "Citations"
+  - url: "/about/press/"
+    name: "Press"
+  - url: "/about/contact/"
+    name: "Contact"
 ---

 Founded in 2012, the **Open Observatory of Network Interference (OONI)** is a non-profit free software project that aims to empower decentralized efforts in documenting internet censorship around the world.